Marine initiatives planned for April 2025 – April 2027

 Regulatory cooperation efforts (domestic and international)

-It is expected that those changes would more fully bring Canada into compliance with international expectations under the International Convention for the Prevention of Pollution from Ships.
+It is expected that th proposed regulations would more fully bring Canada into compliance with international obligations under the International Convention for the Prevention of Pollution from Ships.

 Consultations

-It should be noted that these regulations crosscut with multiple groups within Transport Canada and other government departments.
-Transport Canada will establish a working group to ensure appropriate consultation with all relevant stakeholders.
+Transport Canada will also establish a stakeholder advisory group to ensure appropriate engagement and consultation with all relevant stakeholders.

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2026 with a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2027 with a 60-day public comment period.

 Departmental contact information